Trinity In Twelve Weeks

 Food

-You can get seriously cheap fresh sandwiches in the SU Cafe in Goldmith Hall
+You can get seriously cheap freshly-made sandwiches, hot drinks, and more in the SU Cafe in Goldmith Hall - The Dining Hall

-You'll get a filling hot meal for around €5 in the Dining Hall.
+You'll get a filling hot lunch for around €5 in the Dining Hall.
 Just walk straight through the Hogwarts-esque hall to the serving counters at the back.
-It should do you for the day, so a fiver is pretty good value.
-If you pay using your TCard, you'll also get 10% off!
+The meal should do you until the evening, so a fiver is pretty good value.
+If you pay using your TCard, you'll also get 10% off! - SU Shops

-The SU shops tend to have more reasonable prices than off-campus outlets for pre-packed sandwiches.
+The SU shops tend to charge more reasonable prices than off-campus outlets for pre-packaged sandwiches and snacks. - The Buttery

-You can get hot and cold food here for under a fiver & you'll get a discount for using a reusable coffee cup and/or your TCard.
+You can get hot and cold food here for under a fiver, and you'll get a discount for using a reusable coffee cup and/or your TCard. - The Perch

-You can get a discount on your coffee here if you pay using your TCard and/or if you use a reusable cup.
+You can get a discount on your coffee, cakes, and sandwiches here if you pay using your TCard and/or if you use a reusable cup.

 Shops

-The SU shops tend to be cheaper than regular newsagents for drinks and confectionery
+The SU shops tend to be cheaper than other corner shops/convenience stores for drinks, snacks, stationery, and household basics.

 Off-Campus